smonff/perl-article/perl-article-stackoverflow-july6-2022.md

 console.log(hash.copy().digest('hex'));
 ```

-In Perl let's examine two ways (more could be possible).
+In Perl let's examine two ways (*more ways* could be possible).
 One is the procedural
 approach:

 ```perl